 Provision for directors' bonuses is provided for the bonus (short-term performance-based compensation) payments to directors based on estimated amounts of the future payments attributed to the current consolidated fiscal year.

 8. Provision for share-based compensation

-Provision for share-based compensation is provided for the bonus payments to directors, etc. based on estimated future payments attributed to the current consolidated fiscal year.
+Provision for share-based compensation is provided for the compensation payments to directors, etc. under the share-based compensation system based on estimated future payments attributed to the current consolidated fiscal year.